tokio-rs/website/content/tokio/tutorial/select.md

            `&mut impl std::future::Future: std::future::Future`
 ```

-This error isn't very clear and we haven't talked much about `Future` yet
-either.
-For now, think of `Future` as the trait that must be implemented by a
+Although we covered `Future` in [the previous chapter][async], this error still isn't
-value in order to call `.await` on it.
-If you hit an error about `Future` not
+very clear.
+If you hit such an error about `Future` not being implemented when attempting
-being implemented when attempting to call `.await` on a **reference**, then the
-future probably needs to be pinned.
+to call `.await` on a **reference**, then the future probably needs to be pinned.

 Read more about [`Pin`][pin] on the [standard library][pin].